-- All relationships have disagreements, yet toxic relationships retain a constant component of unpleasantness and discomfort to a point where they hinder your mental well-being.
+- All relationships have disagreements, but toxic relationships retain a constant component of unpleasantness and discomfort to a point where they hinder your mental well-being

 - Have you, in your relationship with your mother, been frequently made to feel guilty, unworthy, ashamed, or frustrated?

 - A few signs of a toxic mother are that she needs to be in control of your life and regularly infringes upon your boundaries, she lacks empathy, tries to get her way through manipulation, and has no control of her emotions

 - You might have turned out to be an adult who has trust issue, is over-critical, has an intense need to be perfect, feels anxious, craves validation from others, is codependent in their present relationships, among other repercussions